ambitus/pyracf/data_set/advanced/add.md

   A dictionary of **traits/attributes** that should be given to the dataset on creation.
 See [Traits](../segments_traits_operators#traits) to see what all of the valid **Dataset Traits** are.

 * `volume`<br>
   A single **volume** name for this dataset.
 This argument is optional.
-If generic=True is specified, volume is ignored.
+If `generic=True` is specified, volume is ignored.

 * `generic`<br>
   A bool indicating whether to treat this profile as **generic** or not.
-This argument is optional and defaults to `no`.
+This argument is optional and defaults to `False`.

 #### 📤 Returns
 * `Union[dict, bytes]`<br>